ktakashi/r6rs-mongodb/README.md

 If you have better solution, please send a PR.

+# Extension libraries

+There're implementation dependent extension libraries as well.
+These are located under the [`contrib`](contlib) directory.

 # Copyright and lincence

 Copyright 2018 Takashi Kato.
 Code released under the BSD-style license.